 Repeat as many times as you want

 I am a writer, and a book author.
 I am a financial literacy advocate, and a Registered Financial Planner.
-I am a small business owner, and a tech startup cofounder.
-I am these and many others, because I chose to be all of them.
+I’m a small business owner, and a tech startup cofounder.
+I’m all these and many others, because I chose to be all of them.

-There’s a dreadful myth that most people believe about their life, which is thinking that you’re only meant to do one thing throughout your lifetime.
+There’s a dreadful myth that most people believe about their life.
+And it’s thinking that you’re only meant to do one thing throughout your lifetime.

 It only takes 7 years to master a skill, which means if you start at age 14, you have 8 opportunities to be great at something before you reach 70.

 So don’t worry if you really don’t know what you want to do in life, and just do what’s within your reach for now.
 But don’t waste your life doing only one thing.

 Be a great writer, a great cook, a great painter, a great teacher, a great singer, and a great whatever-your-heart-desires.